Conquer that hill: easy UK mountains and peaks for beginners

 Conic Hill, Stirlingshire

-Easy and accessible, this modest mini mountain (361m) offers newcomers a splendid introduction to the drama of hill-walking in the Highlands.
+Easy and accessible, the modest mini mountain of Conic Hill (361m) offers newcomers a splendid introduction to the drama of hill-walking in the Highlands.
 Follow the West Highland Way to the multiple summits and admire the wonderful views over Loch Lomond and the Luss hills.
 Find out more about walking in Scotland with our guide to the best walks in Scotland.